roshanlodha/NRMA/MANUSCRIPT.md

 |:--:|
 | *Figure 4.
 Delta error versus number of beans using a linear penalty.* |

 Testing of this method showed that there was decreased error with increase beans (Figure 4), indicating that error is roughly constant under a linear penalty regime.
-In practice, this was not used in order to increase input from students.
+In practice, this was not used in order to allow finer control in students' choices.

 ### Future Directions